Are you an executive or business owner wondering how you can make a connection between your business plan and achieving your company goals?

 4. Implement and continuously improve

 Once you have your strategy plan in place as goals, and your team leaders are ready to share it with their teams, it’s time to get to work.
-This is the stage in which many organisations falter.
+This is the stage in which many organizations falter.

 You must have clear goals with accountable outcomes in place that you can track and evaluate regularly.
 Ideally, every week or fortnight.
-Using Waymaker’s confidence scores will allow you to see at a glance if you’re on track to reach the goals across any user, team or the whole organisation.
+Using Waymaker’s confidence scores will allow you to see at a glance if you’re on track to reach the goals across any user, team or the whole organization.

 These four steps can seem deceptively easy.
 But remember, nearly 70% of employees surveyed say they don’t see how their day-to-day activities affect the company goals.
 And many more can’t tell you their company vision or mission statement.

 If you want to successfully reach strategic alignment, then you need the right tools.
 Don’t think you can hang a poster with your company’s mission statement and expect a successful outcome.
 You need to be proactive and you need to provide your team members with the right tools for success.